- How to store your supplement

 But what are the effects of consuming rancid or bad fish oil?

 Studies have shown that exposure to oxygen can reduce the effect of the fish oil and create a foul flavor and odor.
 During oxidation, new by-products like lipid peroxides, harmful aldehydes and ketones begin to form in the fish oil and give off the rancid smell and taste.
 These by-products can have adverse effects on our health and so diminish the positive impact of the supplement on our metabolism.

 Besides the bad smell and taste, consuming rancid fish oil or krill oil can have negative side effects such as heartburn and according to some studies, it can even increase the levels of “bad” cholesterol in our blood.
 Animal studies have further shown, that it can even lead to organ damage, inflammation and atherosclerosis for example.
 So always keep an eye on the expiration date when you buy a fish oil product and make sure it is fresh.

 As we wrote in our guide to buying omega – 3 – supplements, there are big differences in quality among the different providers of fish oil and krill oil on the market.
 There are essential quality indicators such as the concentration of EPA and DHA and which molecular structure they have.
 But once you have chosen the brand you want to buy from, make sure you check the product in store or once you receive it in the mail, to ensure that it is fresh and safe to consume.

 Here is how to check if your supplement is fresh:

-2) Smell the product: like fresh seafood, fresh fish oil or krill oil should not smell fishy or rancid.
-If it does, this can be an indicator that it has gone off and you should not take those capsules any more.
+Like fresh seafood, fresh fish oil or krill oil should not smell fishy or rancid.
+If it does, this can be an indicator that it has gone off, and you should not take those capsules any more.

 Head over to our shop to browse our range of products, we have both krill oil and fish oil available, in different batch sizes and subscription schemes, so there is something for everyone.